Christmas Holiday Payroll 2023: Your FAQs Answered

 If you’re lucky enough to be in a position to pay out a Christmas bonus this year, it’s important to be aware of how this should be processed.
 Christmas bonuses are generally treated as a discretionary payment, not a gross earning, which means the employee does not accrue holiday pay on the payment and their leave rates remain unaffected.
-Our helpful guide provides more detail about bonus payments and how to do this in PayHero.
+Our helpful Employer's Guide to Bonuses provides more details about these payments and how to do this in PayHero.
 Note that it is much easier to enter a gross amount and have the tax calculated on that than it is to start with a net amount (for example, if you hand an employee a cash bonus) and work backwards.

 Help!
-How can I get hold of PayHero Support over Christmas?
+How can I contact PayHero Support over Christmas?

-Wishing you all a Merry Christmas and a very Happy New Year from the FlexiTime Team.
+The PayHero team wishes you all a Merry Christmas and a very Happy New Year!